Foot Worship

 - a defined ritual frame, an opening signal (the dominant presenting their feet, a spoken phrase, a kneeling posture) and a close, which builds anticipation and deepens the dynamic (BDSMPact, Body Worship Guide).

 The submissive's adopting a low position to attend to a body part conventionally regarded as "humble" is itself the point: ordinary contact is transformed into an enacted power exchange.
 Foot worship frequently shades into adjacent practices such as Sole Licking and Toe Sucking, and pairs naturally with the dominant-led Foot Domination.
+Where a scene moves from reverence to stimulation it becomes a footjob, which is an act rather than a dynamic and needs no devotional framing to occur.

 Psychology